 One of the most important steps for curing gums is distinguishing between periodontitis and gingivitis.
 To that end, we recommend visiting a specialized centre that counts on periodontists to perform radiographs and an exam known as a periodontogram, which is essential for a correct diagnosis.

 Once the disease has been detected, it’s important to perform a good gum treatment.
 The periodontist will carry out a painless in-depth disinfection to eliminate all the bacteria that are inside the gums, and this treatment must be repeated every 4–6 months in order to avoid reactivating the disease.

 Step 3: Tooth brushing

 Brushing your teeth properly is the most important and efficient step for curing gums.
-One must brush three times a day for about three minutes and must go over all the surface of the teeth.
+One must brush three times a day for about three minutes and must go over all the surfaces of the teeth.
 The best thing is for a professional to teach you how to do it properly.

 Step 4: Interdental brushing or dental floss

-Many patients forget to brush between their teeth with interdental brushes or dental floss.
+Many patients forget to brush their teeth with interdental brushes or dental floss.
 This is a fundamental step for curing gum diseases; it must be performed twice a day, and both the interdental brush and the dental floss must really rub against the teeth, not just pass through the gaps between teeth.

 Step 5: Mouthwash and toothpaste

-They complement the brushing, but should never be considered a standalone treatment, for in order for them to be effective, the bacteria on the teeth must have been previously removed by brushing and by a professional in-depth disinfection of the gums.
+They complement the brushing, but should never be considered a standalone treatment, for in order for them to be effective, the bacteria on the teeth must have been previously removed by brushing and by professional in-depth disinfection of the gums.